AbigailShockey/MjolnirTree/README.md

 # MjolnirTree

-MjolnirTree constructs a neigbor-joining tree using hamming distance calculated from a binary gene presence/absence matrix
+MjolnirTree constructs a neigbor-joining tree using hamming distances calculated from a binary gene presence/absence matrix